ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode-launch-debug](images/xchaincode-launch-debug.png)

-**6.** Becase we made updates to the smart contract we will need to upgrade the smart contract.
+**6.** Becase we made updates to the smart contract we will need to upgrade the smart contract in order for the modifications to take affect against the local Fabric network.
 With the integrated IBM Blockchain Platform Debugger you can do everything from one screen and without exiting the current debug session.
 Click the blue IBM Blockchain Platform button in the debug toolbar to reveal the debug command list.

 ![VSCode-xchaincode47](images/xchaincode47.png)